 "While the collective evidence of judicial activism amassed by these three individuals is extensive, there is one egregious example that all Florida voters should bear in mind when they go to the polls on election day," Florida's Republican party executive said.
 "These three justices voted to set aside the death penalty for a man convicted of tying a woman to a tree with jumper cables and setting her on fire.

-"The fact that the United States supreme court voted, unanimously, to throw out their legal opinion, raises serious questions as to their competence to understand the law and serve on the bench, and demonstrates that all three justices are too extreme not just for Florida, but for America, too."
+United States supreme court voted, unanimously, to throw out their legal opinion, raises serious questions as to their competence to understand the law and serve on the bench, and demonstrates that all three justices are too extreme not just for Florida, but for America, too."

 The conservative Federalist Society commissioned a constitutional lawyer and law professor Elizabeth Price Foley to analyse nine of the judges' most controversial decisions since 2000.

-"There does not appear to be a pattern of unprincipled decision-making by any of the justices of the Florida supreme court,'' she wrote in a report.
+she wrote in a report.
 "There are disagreements, true.
 But disagreements do not suggest that those with whom you disagree are unprincipled."

 The first African American woman to sit on the Florida supreme court, Peggy Quince, warned of a threat to the independence of the judiciary in Florida.